-In my role in business development, I have an opportunity to talk directly with a number of stakeholders who are looking for help to modernize existing apps or build new ones to meet their business goals and increase pace of innovation.
+In my role in business development, I have an opportunity to talk directly with a number of stakeholders who are looking for help to modernize existing apps or build new ones to meet their business goals and increase the pace of innovation.
 But given their existing investments in application frameworks, architecture and legacy code, they take a very cautionary approach when it comes to migrating apps to the cloud.
-They fully understand the benefits of moving their apps to the cloud and how that will increase speed of app delivery and in reducing costs for the long-term.
+They fully understand the benefits of moving their apps to the cloud and how that will increase the speed of app delivery and in reducing costs for the long term.
 In this blog, I have laid out clear and practical strategies to help with cloud migration.

 First, let us consider the key question of app development before they are deployed in the cloud.
-To use the most modern trends in software development, it is best to go with a visual application development tool for quickly assembling apps using pre-built widgets, themes, layouts, business components and more.
+To use the most modern trends in software development, it is best to go with a visual application development tool for quickly assembling apps using pre-built widgets, themes, layouts, business components, and more.
 I would also highly recommend going with an API-first approach when building apps to enable omnichannel consumption of data and services.
 And lastly, when it comes time to deploy these apps, take one of the 3 cloud-first strategies that I have laid out here.

-- With this strategy you are truly taking a Cloud-native approach.
-You not only assemble and build your apps in the cloud, but also do your testing, improvements, maintenance and deployment in the cloud.
+- With this strategy, you are truly taking a Cloud-native approach.
+You not only assemble and build your apps in the cloud, but also do your testing, improvements, maintenance, and deployment in the cloud.
 There is nothing on-premise with this approach

 - This strategy works beautifully if you are building new applications or enhancing applications where the data and services consumed by your apps are accessible in the cloud (and not behind firewalls) both during development and runtime

 - WaveMaker offers a SaaS offering for visual rapid application development and deployment.
-This platform allows for rapid prototyping, testing and iterating on your apps in an agile manner.
+This platform allows for rapid prototyping, testing, and iterating on your apps in an agile manner.
 The deployment is a PaaS offering build on Docker technology.
-WaveMaker SaaS is optimized for building and running applications in the cloud
+WaveMaker SaaS is optimized for building and running applications in the cloud.

 - This strategy is preferred by bigger financial and insurance companies who are somewhat averse to running vendor tools inside their own data centers for security and compliance reasons